hdesai17/chemoproteogenomics/README.md

  2. Move VCF file into the root directory (_../chemoproteogenomics_) or make sure the working directory contains VCF, Annotations/Tools folders and GenerateBD.sh script

+>[!IMPORTANT]
+>The VCF has should have file name format SAMPLE_NAME_RNA.vcf or SAMPLE_NAME_Exome.vcf

     `mv *.vcf chemoproteogenomics`

- 4. Download Genocode v28 protein coding translations and GTF annotation files as well as RData file of common missense SNPs [from this link](https://drive.google.com/drive/folders/1w1EaQC7q5uVudEMCGo-zREVJhK-YOC13?usp=sharing) and move all three into Annotations directory
+ 3. Download Genocode v28 protein coding translations and GTF annotation files as well as RData file of common missense SNPs [from this link](https://drive.google.com/drive/folders/1w1EaQC7q5uVudEMCGo-zREVJhK-YOC13?usp=sharing) and move all three into Annotations directory

     `mv *gencode /path/to/working/directory/Annotations/` \
     `mv *common /path/to/working/directory/Annotations/`